 Your loan was denied, but do you know the reasons?
 It might be because of various reasons mentioned below:

-DTI compares how much you owe on a monthly basis to how much you earn.
+DTI compares how much you owe monthly to how much you earn.
 Most lenders use this ratio to see whether you can handle your repayment.
 Lenders generally accept ratios of no more than 36%.
+The loan process includes this assessment, which considers the loan amount, your income, and existing debts.
 So, if the lender finds you can’t take on new debt, you likely won’t get approved for financing.

 If you have bad credit or lack any credit, you may have difficulty securing a loan.
 The reason is that lenders may consider you a default risk.
 The FICO (Fair Isaac Corporation) score is the most popular credit score in the United States.

-Lenders are interested in whether you can pay back the funds or not.
+Lenders are interested in whether you can pay back the loan amount or not.
 So, they look at your income to determine your eligibility.
 You should have enough income to make your minimum monthly loan payments, which are typically around $1,000 per month.
 However, this requirement can vary by lender.

 Some lenders require collateral, a form of security, and if you lack it, you won’t get approved for funding.
 The reason is that the lender wants to be sure you can repay the loan.
 Collateral, such as your home or car, minimizes the risk for lenders.
 If you default on your loan, the provider can seize the collateral and sell it to recoup losses.